 Upon completion of a baccalaureate or higher degree, a student is typically prepared to enter the fields of accounting, business administration, secondary business education, and marketing.

-Students planning on transferring to a four-year institution to further their education should contact their advisors and/or the transfer counselor in the Centers for Student Engagement and Academic Advisement for transfer information.
+Students planning on transferring to a four-year institution to further their education should contact their advisor and/or the Coordinator for Transfer and Articulation in the Centers for Student Engagement and Academic Advisement for information on transfer planning.
 Early consultation to develop a transfer plan is in the student’s best interest in optimum transferability.